mikko-ahonen/mikko-ahonen.github.io/_posts/2026-06-28-transformation.md

 The difference is in semantic representation.

-If you add another semantic layer, and instead of UI elements, the systems is made aware about the actions available, it knows that clicking a certain button is related to action *Create a Customer*.
+If you add another semantic layer, and instead of UI elements, you make the systems aware about the actions available, for example that clicking a certain button is related to action *Create a Customer*.
 Now it becomes possible to create an user guide, full training videos etc.

 This leads to a simple second principle: